Melusine - 3D printed electric glider and FPV platform

 Use your maker skillz and airplane experience to assemble parts that aren't mentioned specifically here. ;) Or let me know what's unclear in the comments below.

-Wing parts should be glued together end to end with CA. 20-30 mm lengths of 2 mm carbon rod can be used in the rectangular slot on each wing joint to strengthen the joint for extra impact resistance, which I recommend: https://files.cults3d.com/uploaders/12943812/illustration-file/04c3ad42-3576-4bb2-838d-772b5e326af3/Melusine19.jpg I recommend using thich ca in a couple of spots first to tack it together, and then apply thin CA to the joint when it's tacked together in the right place.
+Wing parts should be glued together end to end with CA. 20-30 mm lengths of 2 mm carbon rod can be used in the rectangular slot on each wing joint to strengthen the joint for extra impact resistance, which I recommend: https://files.cults3d.com/uploaders/12943812/illustration-file/04c3ad42-3576-4bb2-838d-772b5e326af3/Melusine19.jpg I recommend using thick ca in a couple of spots first to tack it together, and then apply thin CA to the joint when it's tacked together in the right place.
 Sand the joint while the CA is still wet to fill the joint with PLA dust.
 End to end CA glue joints like these are surpårisingly strong.
 They have proven strong enough to pull an incredibly small loop when an elevator servo went haywire and pushed beyond max elevator up.
 Each wing half should have one 8x6mm diameter and 500 mm long carbon tube glued in to act as joiner with the center section.
-Also use 4mm carbon fiber as alignment pins in the root end of the long wing panels.
+Also use 4mm carbon fiber or bamboo as alignment pins in the root end of the long wing panels.
 Ailerons should be glued together with CA and a 2mm carbon should be used as a hinge pin.
 The wingtips can be glued onto the wings when the ailerons are in place.
 Take care not to glue the hinge pins so that the ailerons can't move.